s0lst1c3/s0lst1c3.github.io/_posts/2015-11-23-rudy-layer-7-dos.md

 # Building RU-DEAD-YET - Everything Else

 The rest of the code in the script is dedicated to parsing command line arguments and setting configurations.
 I'm omitting a detailed explanation about how this portion of the script works for the sake of brevity.
-With that said, feel free to email if you have any questions about how the script's setup code works.
+With that said, feel free to email me if you have any questions about how the script's setup code works.

 Our completed RUDY script should look like this: